Where you’ll stay

 We recommend renting a car if you plan to explore nearby spots like Joshua Tree, Palm Springs, or the windmill fields.

-We have pretty much unlimited parking at the ranch.
+We have pretty much unlimited parking on site at the ranch.

 About Desert Hot Springs